sevenval/flat-docs/reference/actions/README.md

 ## Test Actions

-For [testing](/reference/testing/README.md) there are some special purpose actions:
+There are some special purpose actions for [testing](/reference/testing/README.md) :

 * [`assert`](assert.md)
 * [`backend-flow`](backend-flow.md)